zjmorgan/rmc-discord/docs/tutorials/mno/index.md

 Once a supercell is defined, the experimental data can be loaded and preprocessed for refinement

-1. Load a NeXus (NXS) with the diffuse scattering data
+1. Load a HDF5 (H5) with the diffuse scattering data
   - The button is located on the upper left corner of window *Load NeXus file*.
-  -  Choose `bixbyite.nxs`.
+  - Choose `MnO.h5`.
   - The loaded data are displayed as three separate reciprocal space slices: $$(0kl)$$, $$(h0l)$$, and $$(hk0)$$.
     - The table displays the binning information along each reciprocal space dimension.
     - The tabs give basic options for rebinning, cropping, and punching out Bragg peaks.